juyonglee/Android-Study/User Interface & Navigation/Layouts/README.md

 - **Padding**: The padding is expressed in pixels for the left, top, right and bottom parts of the view.
 Padding can be used to offset the content of the view by a specific number of pixels.Padding can be set using the _`setPadding(int, int, int, int)`_ method and queried by calling _`getPaddingLeft()`_, _`getPaddingTop()`_, _`getPaddingRight()`_ and _`getPaddingBottom()`_.

 Even though a view can define a padding, it does not provide any support for margins.
 However, view groups provide such a support.
 Refer to ViewGroup and ViewGroup.MarginLayoutParams for further information.
 For more information about dimensions, see [Dimension Values](https://developer.android.com/guide/topics/resources/more-resources#Dimension).

+## Common Layouts
+Each subclass of _`the ViewGroup class`_ provides a unique way _**`to display the views you nest within it`**_.
+Below are some of the more common layout types that are built into the Android platform.

+    [Note] Although you can nest one or more layouts within another layout to achieve your UI design, you should strive to keep your layout hierarchy as shallow as possible.
+Your layout draws faster if it has fewer nested layouts (a wide view hierarchy is better than a deep view hierarchy).
+1. **Linear Layout**: A layout that organizes its children into a single _**`horizontal`**_ or _**`vertical`**_ row.
+It creates a scrollbar if the length of the window exceeds the length of the screen.
+2. **Relative Layout**: Enables you to specify the location of child objects relative to each other.
+3. **Web View**: Displays web pages.